Juan José Esparragoza Moreno: Alleged death

 On June 7, 2014, Esparragoza Moreno reportedly died of a heart attack at the age of 65, apparently following a car accident he had suffered fifteen days earlier.
 According to unconfirmed reports, Esparragoza Moreno was confined to a bed after injuring his vertebral column in the wreck.
 When he tried to get up from his bed, he suffered a heart attack and died.

 Sources disagree on the exact location of his death; some state he died in Mexico City, while others suggest it may have been in Guadalajara.
 Esparragoza Moreno's remains were reportedly cremated and sent to Culiacán, Sinaloa by his family members and friends.

 The Mexican law enforcement and intelligence agencies, Procuraduría General de la República (PGR) and the Centro de Investigación y Seguridad Nacional (CISEN), led the investigation along with the DEA.
 The PGR chief Jesús Murillo Karam indicated that the Mexican government did not have sufficient evidence to confirm the rumors surrounding the drug lord's death.
 The mayor of Badiraguato Mario Valenzuela as well as the Governor of Sinaloa, Mario López Valdez, stated that the rumors were false.

 On 11 June 2014, the CISEN, the PGR, and the Policía Ministerial revealed that they had intelligence reports indicating that Esparragoza Moreno may have died at a hospital in Culiacán (not in Guadalajara or Mexico City, as previously stated).
 According to those unconfirmed reports, Esparragoza Moreno was registered at the hospital under a fake name and died there from a heart attack.
 Before authorities had a chance to confirm his death, the investigation states, his corpse was taken from the hospital and cremated the next day.
 The authorities carried out similar investigations in Mexico City, Jalisco, Nuevo León, and Sinaloa, but they have not found any information to confirm or deny the rumors surrounding Esparragoza Moreno's death.

 In August 2014, José Juan Esparragoza Jiménez, the son of Esparragoza Moreno, was arrested on charges of trafficking methamphetamine, cocaine, and marijuana.
 During his police interrogation, he stated that his father was deceased.

 Media portrayals

 In Narcos: Mexico, El Azul is portrayed by Fermín Martínez.
-The series portrays that he was killed by the Tijuana cartel in the 90’s; however, this was not true.
+The series falsely portrays that he was killed by the Tijuana cartel in the 1990s, in reality he died in 2014, although it is not officially confirmed.